Jiujiang Jiangxi, China Travel Guide

 A central hub for both high-speed and conventional trains, with bus connections.

-Serves long-distance and regional bus routes, connecting to surrounding areas.
+Serves long-distance and regional bus routes, connecting to the surrounding areas.

-Multiple bus routes intersect in the city center, making it easy to transfer.
+Multiple bus routes intersect in the city center, rendering it easy to transfer.

 Within Mount Lu, an eco-bus network serves the different attractions and scenic spots.

-Taxis and ride-sharing services deliver convenient and flexible transportation within Jiujiang, especially for direct routes or when time is short.
+Taxis and ride-sharing services deliver convenient and adaptable transportation within Jiujiang, especially for direct routes or when the time period is short.

 Always ensure the taxi driver uses the meter at the start of your journey to avoid inflated fares.

-Have your destination written in Chinese or use the Didi app's map for clarity.
+Have your destination written in The chinese language or use the Didi app's map of clarity.

 Be prepared with both cash and mobile payment options (WeChat Pay/Alipay).

-While car rentals are not an option for overseas travelers without a local license, other rental services are available for city exploration.
+While car hire is not an option for overseas travelers without a local license, other rental services are available for city exploration.

 Enjoy strolls along the Yangtze River Embankment, around Gantang Lake and Nanhu Lake, and in numerous urban parks.